14-year-old girl pulled into bushes and sexually assaulted in East Vancouver | CBC News

 14-year-old girl pulled into bushes and sexually assaulted in East Vancouver

-Police are looking for witnesses and dashcam footage from the area near Kingsway and Miller Street on Tuesday afternoon.
+Police are looking for witnesses and dashcam footage from the area near Kingsway and Victoria Drive on Tuesday afternoon.

-Police seek witnesses and dashcam footage from the East Vancouver area on Tuesday afternoon
+Police seek witnesses, dashcam footage from area around Kingsway and Victoria Drive on Tuesday afternoon

-Vancouver police say a teenage girl was sexually assaulted by a stranger last Tuesday after she was pulled into a wooded area in East Vancouver.
+Vancouver police say a teenage girl was sexually assaulted by a stranger after she was pulled into a wooded area in East Vancouver on Tuesday.

 Police say the 14-year-old girl got off a bus on Kingsway at around 5 p.m. and was walking north on Miller Street when an unknown man grabbed her from behind and pulled her into Brewers Park off of Victoria Drive.